-- Not all books are currently available as eBooks or
+- Books are not always available as eBooks or

 eAudiobooks, or may not be available to us via the above

-- Publishers may restrict the titles available for purchase
+- Publishers may restrict the range of titles available for

-by libraries for loan.
-This may mean that we have access to
+purchase by libraries for loan.
+This means that we may only

-some but not all titles in a series or by a particular author, or
+have access to some titles in a series or by a particular author.

 - A title may only be available to us in a certain format (e.g.